The Global FlyFisher

 - Either trim to excact length leaving nothing to cut afterwards

 - Or cut a bit longer than needed and trim afterwards

 The first method makes tying in the wing a bit harder, while the second leaves the very hard and dense stumps to cut when finished.
 Use the methods according to taste and application.

-- Wind the thread to the spot where the wing is to be tied in
+- Wrap the thread to the spot where the wing is to be tied in

-- Spin the thread in a counterclockwise direction giving it a tendency to coil backwards
+- Spin the thread in a counterclockwise direction giving it a tendency to curl backwards towards your fingers

 - Grab the hair over the point where it will be tied in